GeekHive/SitecoreVSTS/BuildTemplates/README.md

 [<< Back to main README.md](../README.md)

-The Build Templates allow you to quickly frame up a full build, with many bells and whistles prepackages.
+The Build Templates allow you to quickly frame up a full build, with many bells and whistles prepackaged.
 Only a few properties need to be updated after importing the Build Template.

 ## Import Build Template into VSTS Project